nucleome/docs/source/components.rst

 .. |gb-batch-config| image:: img/other/icon/icon-genome-batch.png
     :height: 14px

-We also provide two button to convert all bigwig tracks from full view of compact view, and vice versa.
+We also provide two buttons to directly convert all bigwig tracks from the full view to a compact view and vice versa.
-You can access these button on the top toolbar of the genome browser web component.
+You can access these buttons in the toolbar of the genome browser web component.

 .. figure:: img/figures_chapter_3/ch3_gbrowser_bigwig_full_compact.png
     :align: center